 Meet Our Mentors

-The stories of the Grief Coaches at First Hour are born of personal experience, We’ve been where you are right now, each of us just a little different from the next, but all of us bound together in this journey called Grief.
+The stories of the Grief Mentors at First Hour are born of personal experience, We’ve been where you are right now, each of us just a little different from the next, but all of us bound together in this journey called Grief.

 Regardless of your story, we know your loss is raw and real.
 We get that.